megatrongodlike/Microsoft-Sentinel-Lab/README.md

 This GitHub repository contains a PowerShell script designed to analyze Windows Event Logs for failed RDP (Remote Desktop Protocol) login attempts.
 It utilizes a third-party API to retrieve geographic information about the attackers' locations.

-In the accompanying YouTube demonstration, I showcase the setup of Azure Sentinel (SIEM) connected to a live virtual machine acting as a honeypot.
+ I showcase the setup of Azure Sentinel (SIEM) connected to a live virtual machine acting as a honeypot.
 We monitor real-time RDP brute force attacks from across the globe and use a custom PowerShell script to pinpoint the attackers' geographical details, visualizing them on an Azure Sentinel Map.

 [RDP Failures Geolocation Tracking](https://github.com/megatrongodlike/Microsoft-Sentinel-Lab/assets/80381464/20012d5f-3210-4fea-aeb3-ec73e96685d0)